gwlsn/espnowmqtt/README.md

 1. Check which channel your 2.4GHz AP uses (or set it manually in your router)
 2. Use that same channel number in `wifi_channel` for your sensor nodes
-3. Channels 1, 6, or 11 recommended (non-overlapping)
+3. It is recommended to lock your 2.4GHz AP to one of channel 1, 6, or 11 (non-overlapping channels) rather than "auto", this prevents the router from switching channels and breaking communication with your sensors

 ### Firmware Updates